tobyink/p5-acme-conspiracytheory-random/.github/README.md

 Perl 5 distribution Acme-ConspiracyTheory-Random; see [homepage](https://metacpan.org/release/Acme-ConspiracyTheory-Random)
 for downloads and documentation.

-Directy installing from GitHub is not recommened; download the distribution from the CPAN.
+Directly installing from GitHub is not recommened; download the distribution from the CPAN.

 ## Issues